ohovey1/personal_finance_web_app/README.md

 ## Conclusion

-Our portfolio management system combines technical excellence with practical usability.
-Its thoughtful architecture ensures it can grow and adapt while maintaining reliability and performance.
-The focus on clean design patterns and separation of concerns makes it both maintainable and extensible, while the user-focused interface design ensures it delivers real value to end users.
+Our portfolio management system combines technical robustness with practical usability.
+Its architecture ensures easy extension while maintaining reliability and performance.
+The focus on clean design patterns and separation of concerns makes it both maintainable and extensible, while the user-focused interface design ensures it delivers real value to users.